mionaD-upc/extremexp-prototype/README.md

 The current implementation can be further improved by adjusting or adding new functionalities to the existing servers.
 Additionally, more servers can be linked to the prototype.

-### Adding New Functionalities to the Existing Servers

 ### Setting Up and Interacting with a New Server

 1. Create a folder named `new_server` (or another name of your choice).